batosai/adonis-attachment/docs/guide/installation.md

 :::

-Variants images for thumbnail video are generates by [fluent-ffmpeg](https://www.npmjs.com/package/fluent-ffmpeg) and require installation:
+Variants images for thumbnail video are generates by [fluent-ffmpeg](https://www.npmjs.com/package/fluent-ffmpeg).
+Make sure you have [ffmpeg](https://ffmpeg.org) installed on your system (including all necessary encoding libraries like libmp3lame or libx264).

+Installation required:

 ::: code-group
 ```sh [npm]